jassielof/typst-templates/latex-reborn/README.md

-# LaTeX base classes ported to Typst
+# LaTeX Reborn

-This repository contains the *Standard Document Classes for LaTeX version 2e\** ported to Typst.
-Classes ported being:
+LaTeX Reborn is a port and adaptation of the standard LaTeX document classes to Typst.

+The following document classes are available:

+- Article
-- `article`
+- Report
-- `report`
+- Book
-- `book`
+- Letter

+Each class can be imported with its namespace.

+## Usage and examples

+For usage and examples, please initialize a new Typst document based on this template to get started.